 The board members also expressed what actions they thought were imperative moving forward.

 First, there was mention of seeing more of themselves on campus.
-This could be achieved via the hiring of more black faculty and staff or by something as simple as picturing a black student on the university’s promotional material.
+This could be achieved via the hiring of more Black faculty and staff or by something as simple as picturing a Black student on the university’s promotional material.

-Secondly, they called for a more open line of communication between themselves and the other cultural organizations on campus.
+Second, they called for a more open line of communication between themselves and the other cultural organizations on campus.
 By facilitating conversations, whether they are difficult to have or not, this could lead to a growing sense of community going forward.

 When asked what the Black Lives Matter movement means to them, it ultimately fostered a sense of hope and inspiration, but not without the members recognizing the dark cause for why this movement even exists.